twse/bobsgame-extras/README.md

 ## Art Department
 Want to be a show-off?
 Impress your friends?
 This is the place.
 Robert Pelloni offers a few wallpapers for you.
 In any case, please feel free to download these and use them on your desktop.

+## Nintendo 3DS Skin
+Use Anemone or Themely to replace the skin.
+The skin was created with 3DS Theme Editor.

 ## Windows OEM Branding
 The zipped archive is included for use with Windows 95 until XP.